percona/pmm-doc/docs/get-started/dbaas.md

 # DBaaS

 !!! caution alert alert-warning "Caution"
     DBaaS functionality is currently in [technical preview](../details/glossary.md#technical-preview) and is subject to change.
+Only AWS EKS, Linode LKE, Minikube, kind and CIVO clusters are supported.

 The DBaaS dashboard is where you add, remove, and operate on Kubernetes and database clusters.